To the Finland Station: Reception

-According to Louis Menand, To the Finland Station was published at a disadvantageous time "for a book whose hero is Vladimir Lenin."
+According to Louis Menand, To the Finland Station was published at a disadvantageous time "for a book whose hero is Vladimir Lenin".
 Trotsky had just been assassinated by a Soviet agent in Mexico, the Soviet Union and Nazi Germany had recently divided Poland according to the Molotov–Ribbentrop Pact, and many Western intellectuals had become disillusioned with Communism.
-The book had sold only 4,527 copies by January 1947, but it gained more readers after the publication of the paperback edition in 1953 and sold well in the 1960s.
+By January 1947, the book had sold only 4,527 copies, but it gained readers after the 1953 paperback edition, and it continued to enjoy brisk sales in the 1960s.

 In 1940, a reviewer writing for Time said:

 Because it makes Marxist theory, aims and tactics intelligible to any literate non-Marxist mind, To the Finland Station is an invaluable book.
-It is an advantage that, like Milton with the character of Satan, Author Wilson is half in love with the human side of the curious specimens he describes.Novelist Vladimir Nabokov, then Wilson's friend and collaborator, wrote to Wilson in December 1940 that the book is "beautifully composed" and "so entertaining" and that the author is "extraordinary unbiased although here and there I did notice two or three thistles of conventional radicalism sticking to your freely flowing gown."
-Nabokov criticized some parts of the book, particularly Wilson's depiction of Lenin, which, in Nabokov's view, "faithfully and fatally followed" the official communist biographies.
-In the introduction to the 1972 edition, Wilson stated that the criticism that his depiction of Lenin had been too positive "has been made not without some justification" but that he had very little source material to rely on besides the official accounts.
-Louis Menand writes in his introduction to the 2003 edition that this is not true; Mark Landau-Aldanov's Lenin had been published in English translation in 1922.
+It is an advantage that, like Milton with the character of Satan, Author Wilson is half in love with the human side of the curious specimens he describes.

+Novelist Vladimir Nabokov, then Wilson's friend and collaborator, wrote to Wilson in December 1940 that the book is "beautifully composed" and "so entertaining" and that the author is "extraordinary unbiased although here and there I did notice two or three thistles of conventional radicalism sticking to your freely flowing gown."
+Nabokov criticized some parts of the book, particularly the depiction of Lenin, which, in Nabokov's view, "faithfully and fatally followed" the official communist biographies.
+Wilson acknowledged in the introduction to the 1972 edition that criticism of his Lenin portrayal as being too positive "has been made not without some justification", but he claimed that at the time he had very little source material to rely on besides the official accounts.
+Louis Menand later disputed Wilson's claim by pointing out that Mark Landau-Aldanov's Lenin biography had already been published in an English translation in 1922.